fabian-sp/ncOPT/README.md

 ## Implementation details
+The solver can be called via

+    SQP_GS(f, gI, gE)

-The solver has three main arguments, called `f`, `gI` and `gE`.
-The first is the objective while the latter are lists of inequality and equality constraint functions.
-Each element of `gI` and `gE` can have a multidimensional output.
+It has three main arguments, called `f`, `gI` and `gE`. `f` is the objective. `gI` and `gE` are lists of inequality and equality constraint functions.
 Each element of `gI` and `gE` as well as the objective `f` needs to be an instance of a class which contains the following properties.
+The constraint functions are allowed to have multi-dimensional output.

 ### Attributes